pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Thinking about young minds again: early exposure to challenges that call for the creation of complex ecosystems doesn’t just train the mind.
 It alters the climate.

-Going back to my friend’s collapse of belief in homeopathy — over time, something shifted.
-It started when she began to question osteopathy — a belief nearby, part of the same cluster.
-She read about the controversies — and the potential risks to babies and children.
-That possibility of harm destabilized part of her ecosystem.
-The canopy thinned.
-Without the cover it had long enjoyed, homeopathy began to collapse.

-Something in her now allowed the evidence against homeopathy to take root.
-She began to read everything — a week-long reckoning of her own.
-After a week or two, it was overtly clear: homeopathy made no sense.
-That new position is now part of her.
+Then came the shift.
+The evidence, long kept at bay, found new openings.
+She read everything — a private, week-long reckoning.
+By the end, it was obvious: homeopathy made no sense.
+Her new view isn’t provisional.
+It’s woven in now.
 She has no intention of going back.

-This points to a broader truth.
-Beliefs rarely collapse from a single blow.
-They wither.
-They erode.
-Not by force, but by a slow loss of shelter — a shift in the emotional weather, a change in what feels safe to hold.

-When something shakes the mind, ideas must compete.
-Some take hold.
-Others fall away.
-My friend’s belief didn’t fall to evidence alone.
-It faded because a shift in terrain brought other species into contact — and into conflict.

-Contradictions are everywhere, but conflict only matters when species meet.
-Minds are good at integration — but just as good at isolation.
-They don’t just resolve dissonance.
-They compartmentalize it.
+Contradictions are everywhere.
+But conflict only matters when species meet.
+Minds don’t just integrate — they partition.
+They let contradictions take root — so long as the terrain stays undisturbed.